 - a fall or injury to your head

 These situations may be signs of either internal bleeding or could lead to extreme blood loss.
 Acting fast may save your life.

-There are antidote medications that can stop the effects of warfarin and get your blood to clot in an emergency, but you’ll need to go to a hospital for treatment.
+Antidote medications can stop the effects of warfarin and get your blood to clot in an emergency, but you’ll need to go to a hospital for treatment.

-Remember that blood thinners may not make you feel better on a daily basis.
-Still, they’re one of the best measures you can take to protect yourself against stroke.
-If you have concerns about blood thinners and long-term use, speak with your doctor about the risks versus benefits.
+Blood thinners may not make you feel better on a daily basis.
+Still, they’re one of the best measures you can take to protect yourself against stroke if you have AFib.
+If you have concerns about blood thinners and their long-term use, speak with a doctor about the risks versus benefits.